-How to setup Virtual Audio Cable :
+How to setup Virtual Audio Cable

-- Download it from here and Install it with Admin Privilege.
+- Download it from here and Install it with admin privilege.

 - Then launch the Control Panel of the application.

-- By default there will be one cable created for you.
-Check the box which says mic under connected Source Lines.
+- By default, it will create one cable for you.
+Check the box which says mic under-connected Source Lines.